FRYoussef/solar_irradiation_sensoring/README.md

 ## WiFi configuration
 Download your WiFi certificate into ´src´ folder.
 For example, for UCM eduroam wifi you can download it from [here](https://ssii.ucm.es/file/eduroam).
 Next, change its name to "wpa2_ca.pem".

+For the sake of simplicity "wpa2_client.crt" and "wpa2_client.key" are provided for testing.
+However, you should use your own private key.

 Via menuconfig, set the following parameters (example of eduroam WiFi):
 - SSID: eduroam
 - Validate server: active